 All staff working for SES because of their day-to-day contact with individual children are particularly well placed to observe signs of abuse or other safeguarding related concerns, e.g. self harm (see Appendix F).
-Alternatively a young person may choose to make a disclosure to staff.
-In either situation, a concern or disclosure should be reported to a DPCP.
+Alternatively a young person may choose to make a disclosure to staff as they will be given support to know jhow to self refer.
+In either situation, a concern or disclosure should be reported to the LDPS.

 All staff should also be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-This should not prevent staff from having a professional curiosity and speaking to the DPCP if they have concerns about a child.
+This should not prevent staff from having a professional curiosity and speaking to the LDPS if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.